SearchWithin.org. The answer is within...

 The following file types are located in the SearchWithin download center:

 PDF means Portable Document Format and is the open de facto standard for electronic document distribution worldwide.
-PDF is a universal file format that preserves all the fonts, formatting, graphics, and color of any source document, regardless of the application and platform used to create it.
-Adobe's free Reader software, available on Adobe's Web site, is the most commonly used software for reading PDF files.
+The PDF format preserves fonts, formatting, graphics, and color of any source document and is readable by mobile devices, Macintosh, Windows, and other operating systesms.
+Adobe's free Reader software, available on Adobe's Web site, is widely used for reading PDF files.

 JPG is a standardized image compression mechanism and is a shortened acronym for Joint Photographic Experts Group, an industry committee that developed a compression standard for still images.
 You will find JPEG files on the Web with the file extension ".jpg."
-You can view jpg files with Macintosh, Windows, and other operating systems as well as most Web browsers as long as you have a jpg image viewer.
+You can view jpg files with Macintosh, Windows, and other operating systems as well as most Web browsers and mobile devices so long as you have a jpg image viewer.

 MP3 is one of the most popular file formats on the Web for distributing near-CD-quality audio.
 A one-megabyte file is equal to about one minute of music.
-This type of file requires an MP3 player, which is available for Macintosh, Windows, and other operating systems.
-Or transfer the file to your favorite portable player.
+This type of file requires an MP3 player, which is available on mobile devices as well as within Macintosh, Windows, and other operating systems.
+MP3 files usually play automatically when clicked within a Web page, or they can be downloaded to your device or computer.

 HTM is an easy one to remember: a link to another Web page.
 If you want to get technical, HTM is a hypertext markup language file containing hypertext that a Web browser can read and interpret.